John Fuller’s Myriorama Through Ireland on a Jaunting Car, image courtesy of Australian National Gallery and Trove Digitised Images

 Auckland Star 27 October 1898

-My next two chapters, The Fuller Fortune 1899-1904 and Fuller’s Earth 1905-1913 continue the tale of the increasing fortunes of the Fuller Empire, highlighting their world tours, marriages, a personal tragedy, a divorce scandal that would create a publicity furore, and a libel and a copyright case that hit the headlines in both New Zealand and Australia.
+My next chapters, The Fuller Fortunes 1899-1904, Fuller’s Earth 1905-1910, The Fuller Family Fame, 1911 – 1913 and The Fuller Family Empire 1914-1930, willcontinue the story of the increasing fortunes of the Fullers, highlighting their world of entertainment, their marriages, world tours, personal tragedies, a divorce scandal that would create a publicity furore, a libel and a copyright case that hit the headlines in both New Zealand and Australia, as well as the Famous “Pig’s Whistle Case” in Auckland in 1913, when John Fuller Snr. sued the Triad newspaper for defamation.

 8 November 2016, updated March 2019